MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 # Install and use the Python SDK for optimization

 This guide provides a basic overview of how to install and use the Python SDK for optimization.
-It assumes you have already completed the [Creating an
-Azure Quantum Workspace guide](xref:microsoft.quantum.workspaces-portal).
+It assumes you have already completed the [Creating an Azure Quantum workspace guide](xref:microsoft.quantum.workspaces-portal).

 ## Prerequisites

-- An Azure Quantum Workspace created in your Azure subscription.
-To create a Workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.workspaces-portal).
+- An Azure Quantum workspace created in your Azure subscription.
+To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.workspaces-portal).

-## Python SDK Installation
+## Python SDK for optimization installation

 The Python SDK is distributed as the `azure-quantum` [PyPI](https://pypi.org) package.
-During this private preview, you'll need to follow these instructions to install it from the private Azure Quantum feed:
+During this preview, you'll need to follow these instructions to install it from the private Azure Quantum feed:

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later.
 2. Install [PIP](https://pip.pypa.io/en/stable/), the Python Package Installer, and ensure you have **version 19.2 or higher**
-3. Install the `azure-quantum` python package:
+3. Install the `azure-quantum` Python package:

    ```bash
    pip install azure-quantum
    ```

-## Jupyter Notebooks Installation
+## Jupyter Notebooks installation

-You can also choose to interact with the Azure Quantum Optimization service using Jupyter Notebooks.
+You can also choose to interact with Azure Quantum optimization using Jupyter Notebooks.
 In order to do this, you will need to:

-1. Install the Python Optimization SDK (as described in the previous section)
+1. Install the Python SDK for optimization (as described in the previous section)
 2. [Install Jupyter Notebooks](https://jupyter.org/install)
 3. In your terminal of choice, use the following command to launch a new Jupyter Notebook: